LEARNING FROM A MENTOR, NOT A TEACHER

 Who is Your Mentor?

-Let's start by saying who your mentor is NOT.
-Your mentor is NOT a full-time instructor paid to teach a large group of students several times a day.
-Your mentor is NOT a lifetime academic, or someone who perhaps used to work in the industry.
+Let's start by saying who your mentor is not.
+Your mentor is not a full-time instructor paid to teach a classroom full of students several times a day.
+Your mentor is not a lifetime academic, or someone who perhaps used to work in the industry.
 Your mentor is an actual working professional in the field, someone who understands how the business works beyond the textbooks.
-Your mentor is someone who knows the ins and outs of the industry RIGHT NOW, and is currently making a living doing what you want to do.
+Your mentor is someone who knows the ins and outs of the industry right now, and is currently making a living doing what you want to do.
 Your mentor is an actively working music producer, audio engineer, filmmaker, broadcasting professional, or chef, who is ready and willing to teach you in private, one-on-one sessions.

 Why is One-on-One Training Important?

-We believe in the power of one-on-one mentoring to prepare individuals for careers in recording, radio, and film.
-Prior to the advent of formal schools, people would learn these skills by training with a mentor who would take them under their wing and teach them in the ins and outs of their respective industry.
+At RRFC we believe in the power of one-on-one mentoring to prepare individuals for careers in recording, radio, film and culinary.
+Prior to the advent of formal schools, people would learn these skills by training with a mentor who would take them under their wing and teach them the ins and outs of their respective industry.
 Even today, successful people who work in these industries often point to a key mentor who helped them navigate their course towards success, whether or not they went to school.

 While not every profession requires this kind of personal instruction, there are several key ways in which RRFC's mentor-extern training gives you an advantage:

 - Learn at your own pace.
 In a class, the teacher sets the pace, and it's the students' job to try and keep up.
 Since not everyone learns at the same speed, this poses a problem for some.
 With one-on-one instruction, the student sets the pace.

 - Learn more quickly.
 Even though you set the pace, you'll be surprised at how quickly you can learn when you aren't competing with a bunch of other students in the room.